arctern-io/arctern-docs/doc-en/source/feature_description/visualization/backend_visualization/arctern_plot.md

 ### Transparent weighted point map

 Use the `vega_weighted_pointmap` and `weighted_point_map_layer` functions of Arctern to draw a weighted point map based on the taxi trip record data.
-For each point, its position is defined by the pickup location, its color varies between # 115f9a ~ # d0f400 according to the taxi trip fare (`df.fare_amount`), its size varies between 5 ~ 30 according to the total taxi fare (` df.total_amount`), its opacity is 1.
+For each point, its position is defined by the pickup location, its color varies between # 115f9a ~ # d0f400 according to the taxi trip fare (`df.fare_amount`), its size varies between 5 ~ 30 according to the total taxi fare (` df.total_amount`), and its opacity is 1.

 ```python
 color_bound=[df.fare_amount.min(), df.fare_amount.max()]